“You’re not trying to make me feel guilty, are you?” Brian Tracy – world’s leading personal development coach.

 So what are some common signs of a manipulator?
 Usually, they use a few or all of these tactics:

-- They try to get you to be indebted to them.
-Hawk’s eyes will pop out of their orbits for telling you this (yes.
+My friend Robert’s eyes will pop out of their orbits for telling you this (yes.
 I know, I’m giving strangers weapons to use against me), but this strategy works with me more often than not.
 When someone offers me kindness, I feel an obligation to pay them back tenfold.
-It is not the case with Hawk, but I have people consciously use that against me.
+It is not the case with Robert, but I have people consciously use that against me.
 I am a big believer in the better nature of most of the people but I have learned through years of trial and error how to reduce the amount of leverage that others have with me.
 I have done that by becoming more suspicious (a trait that I dislike in myself, but still need) and by offering new acquaintances a small something, be it money, possessions or a small amount of influence to test them out.
 This way, the stakes are small enough that I will not hurt if I lose and can help me detect possible manipulators.
 Yes, you’re right, it is practically baiting and will not work if the other person is a master manipulator and waits for bigger jackpots.
 But it will help me escape the clutches of a lot of wannabe manipulators and, for the rest of them, I will let my newly cultivated suspicion foil their plans.

 If you have strong beliefs, guard them closely.
 Some of the best of us such as motivational speakers, missionaries, visionary leaders are very outspoken about their beliefs.
 But they also have some very impressive track records and, with a tremendous amount of practice and some very strong beliefs they are the ones that influence millions, in a measurable, positive way.
 The starting point for you and I is to measure our words and our very beliefs through the eyes of others.
 To do that, you need to know your audience, their goals and what it means for you if they choose to twist your words and use it against you.